ec500-software-engineering/case-study-xiangl18/README.md

 * The view is a passive interface that displays data (the model) and routes user commands (events) to the presenter to act upon that data.
 * The presenter acts upon the model and the view.
 It retrieves data from repositories (the model), and formats it for display in the view.

 f.
-Does the project lean more towards object oriented or functional components
+Does the project lean more towards object oriented or functional components?
 The project is object oriented.
 # Analyze two defects in the project--e.g. open GitHub issue, support request tickets or feature request for the project
 a.
 Does the issue require an architecture change, or is it just adding a new function or?